10 Wild Super Bowl ATS & Over/Under Trends You Need to Know

 7) AFC Favorite = Low-Scoring

-The AFC (Kansas City Chiefs) is again favored in Super Bowl 54.
-It’s the franchise’s first time serving as the favorite in a Super Bowl.
+The AFC (Kansas City Chiefs) is again favored in Super Bowl 55.
+It’s the franchise’s second time serving as the favorite in a Super Bowl, as they were also favored last year.

 Let's have fun and keep it civil.